 Are you still forking out cash every month to train at a global-gym or CrossFit box?
-Would you rather be training at home?
-If the cost of owning your own quality equipment seems too high and way out of reach, and that reason alone prevents you from starting your own garage gym, I have good news: it is completely possible to build a functional, quality garage gym on a budget, and I’m going to show you how with as little as $500.
+Wouldn’t you rather be training at home?
+If the cost of owning your own quality equipment seems too high and out of reach, and it’s that reason alone that stops you from building out your own garage gym, I have good news: it is completely possible to build a functional, quality garage gym on a budget, and I’m going to show you how with as little as $500.

 - Box Stores

 A strength training gym doesn’t have to include nearly as much equipment as you’re used to seeing at the commercial gyms.
 You don’t need row after row of pin-select stations and plate loaded isolation machines in order to make those gains.
 Even machine-less CrossFit boxes tend to have far more equipment than is actually necessary to work every muscle group in your body.
 Sure, variety is nice, and in time you’ll have it, but you need to lay the foundation first.

 In this article I’ll show you how you can get set up at home with a $500 to $1000 budget.
 If you happen to own some equipment already, the cost should be even less.
 Of course you won’t have everything you want right out of the gate, and start-up gyms on a budget don’t usually make for a top-rated Pinterest board, but once you have that foundation set you can start putting those saved gym dues towards improving your own gym rather than paying the rent for someone else’s, and that is something that you can definitely be proud of.